psavidis/eatclub_challenge/README.md

 ## Problem 2

-**Description:** The data of the API appear not normalized.
+**Description:** The data of the API appears to be not normalized.
 The following cases have been found for Deal Temporal data:

 - Deals that use "open" / "close" fields
 - Deals that use "start" / "end" fields